Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 \subsection{Kozsul duality and chiral higher-spin algebra}

-Given the higher-spin symmetry h$\hs$ in twistor space, we can induce this similar symmetry on $\P^1_{\tp}$ by introducing suitable higher-spin currents $\tJ[\Delta,\tH]$.\footnote{This may be regarded as the defect or boundary construction, which is the opposite direction of the usual bulk construction of higher-spin gravities in the context of AdS/CFT.
-In the bulk construction procedure, one usually starts with a global higher-spin symmetry associated with a tower of infinitely many conserved currents and try to gauge it as the local gauge symmetry in the bulk.
-However, this does not always guarantee the existence of a bulk theory, especially when the symmetry is intricate, see e.g. \cite{Sharapov:2019vyd}.} Then, the algebra associated to $\tJ[\Delta,\tH]$ on the defect defines the chiral higher-spin algebra $\ca$ that we want to construct.
-In doing so, there should be a homomorphism, which preserves and transfers associativity structures of h$\hs$ to $\ca$.
-This is known as Koszul homomorphism or Koszul duality, cf. \cite{Costello:2022wso}.
-Note that since $\P^1_{\tp}$ is also a celestial twistor sphere, we may view $\ca$ as a celestial chiral higher-spin algebra, which plays the role of the symmetry that constrains observables of chiral/self-dual theories at asymptotic infinity.
+As stated, we want to induce the underlying symmetry h$\hs$ in the bulk, i.e. twistor space, onto the defect $\P^1_{\tp}$ in terms of chiral symmetry algebras $\ca$ by constructing the OPEs of some holomorphic higher-spin currents $\tJ[\Delta,\tH]$.\footnote{This is regarded as defect construction, which is opposite with the usual bulk construction in holography.
+In particular, in the usual bulk reconstruction procedure, one often starts with a global symmetry and try to gauge it as the local gauge symmetry in the bulk.
+However, this does not always guarantee the existence of a bulk theory, especially when the symmetry is intricate, see e.g. \cite{Sharapov:2019vyd}.} As a result, there should be a symmetry preserving map, which transfer the associative structures of h$\hs$ to $\ca$.
+This map is known as Koszul homomorphism or Koszul duality, cf. \cite{Costello:2022wso}.

-Let us now introduce some terminology that will be needed in the following.
-Note that we will refer back to the material in Subsection \ref{sec:BV} whenever appropriate.